-There are exceptional schools of the idea in terms of getting your vocals best for any assignment.
-The easiest manner, absolutely, is building a million-dollar studio and filling it with the quality equipment cash can buy.
+There are exceptional schools of thought regarding getting your vocals best for any assignment.
+The easiest method is to build a million-dollar studio and fill it with the quality equipment cash can buy.
 This is a manual for those people who don’t have that choice.

-The first component you need to do is discover where you’re at vis-a-vis what you need, what you need, and what you can have the funds for.
-The naked minimum pieces of hardware and software you’ll want can vary wildly, relying on what kind of challenge you’re running on.
+The first component you need to do is discover where you’re at vis-a-vis, what you need, and what you can have the funds for.
+The naked minimum pieces of hardware and software you’ll want can vary wildly, depending on what kind of challenge you’re running on.
 But, to get you started, here’s an idea of what you’ll want to record vocals for the simple tune and spoken word tasks consisting of recording demos and podcasts.

 A microphone to capture sound